-Total noncurrent liabilities decreased by approximately \$2,122,000 which is mainly due to the 2010 Oklahoma Capital Improvement Authority Lease that was paid off in the current year in the amount of \$1,074,440 and then other long-term debt payments of \$1,782,949.
+Total noncurrent liabilities decreased by approximately \$2,020,000 which is mainly due to \$1,600,000 in payments on our ODFA master lease obligations.

 STATEMENT OF REVENUES, EXPENSES, AND CHANGES IN NET POSITION

 Another measure of an institution's fiscal stability is how operating revenues compare to operating expenses.
 Operating revenues are earned in exchange for providing goods and services, and operating expenses are incurred in the normal operations of the University.
 While public institutions will not normally have an excess of operating revenues over operating expenses (State Appropriations, some federal and state grants, gifts, and investment income are required to be reported as non-operating Revenues by GASB principles), the excess of operating revenues and non-operating revenues over expenses is normally an indication of the University's ability to operate within its available resources.